 Developments should not cause irreversible damage to carbon sinks and stores.
 The most effective mechanism to achieve this is to ensure that development is located to avoid such areas.
 If your proposal is likely to impact on carbon sinks and stores, (for example peat or mature woodland), you must demonstrate;

-in the first instance how you have located your proposed development in order to avoid areas with high carbon sinks and stores providing they are small in scale.
-See link for further guidance:
+in the first instance how you have located your proposed development in order to avoid areas with high carbon sinks and stores

 If such disturbance is unavoidable then you must: